MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 - The target environment must be updated to the latest Project Service Automation available Release.
 - Environments that contain projects that violate the [limits](../project-management/project-and-task-limitations.md) of Project for the Web are allowed to use the Microsoft Project desktop add-in for Project Operations (documentation [here](plan-work-in-project-operations-add-in.md)).
 Environments that don't contain a project with >500 tasks can't use the add-in.

 With the release of phase 3 upgrade, individual projects need to upgrade separately from the environment.
 When a project is upgraded, it's built in Microsoft Project for the Web and is editable from the tasks tab within Project Operations.
 When the upgrade button is selected while viewing a project entity, validation checks commence to ensure the project conforms to the project and task [limits](../project-management/project-and-task-limitations.md) of Project for the Web.
 Projects that aren't or can't be upgraded can still be managed using [external scheduling](../project-management/external-scheduling.md) or the Project desktop add-in for Project Operations.
+Upgraded projects will no longer be editable using the Project desktop add-in.

 ## Licensing